 This straightforward yet effective fusion explicitly integrates rhythmic timing information directly into the music representations.
 By enhancing music embeddings with beat cues, it enables the model to accurately capture rhythmically significant moments within the music.

 \textbf{Music-Text Semantic Fusion.} Subsequently, we incorporate textual information from dance instruction embeddings $E_T$ to provide semantic guidance for dance generation.
-Specifically, we concatenate the textual embeddings $E_T$ with the previously fused musical-rhythmic embeddings $E_M^\prime$:
+Specifically, we concatenate the textual embeddings $E_T$ with the previously fused musical-beat embeddings $E_M^\prime$:

 generating the final unified conditional embedding $E_F$.
 This second fusion stage integrates high-level choreographic instructions, derived from natural language guidance, with detailed rhythmic-musical context.
 Thus, the final embedding $E_F$ effectively combines semantic choreographic concepts from textual instructions and detailed rhythmic structure from music and beat embeddings.